ruoyuwang1995nya/pfd-kit/docs/basics/overview.md

   }
 </style>
 > **⚠️ Warning:**
-> The current version of `PFD-kit` is being **deprecated** and is in the process of being transferred to a new branch, **`pymatgen-ase`**.
-> Users are encouraged to explore and transition to the new branch for continued updates, improved functionality, and long-term support.
-> For more information, please visit the [pymatgen-ase branch](https://github.com/ruoyuwang1995nya/pfd-kit/tree/pymatgen-ase).
+> The latest version of `PFD-kit` has been restructured to integrate with the ASE package, offering enhanced functionality and compatibility with modern workflows.
+Users are encouraged to transition to this updated version for the best experience.
+For those who wish to access the older version of PFD-kit, it remains available.

 [PFD-kit](https://github.com/ruoyuwang1995nya/dp-distill) automates the fine-tuning and distillation process of pre-trained atomic models, such as [DPA-2](https://github.com/deepmodeling/deepmd-kit.git).
 It enables practical atomistic simualtion with the highly transferable, but computationally expensive pre-trained models.
 PFD-kit is built upon the  [DPGEN2](https://github.com/deepmodeling/dpgen2) workflow and supports the Deep Potential models.
 The best experience of PFD-kit is found on Bohrium platform.